 ACWA is the peak body for NGO child welfare organisations in NSW, working towards systems reform in order to bring about improved outcomes for vulnerable children and families.
-It is the wide held hope of ACWA and the sector as a whole that child protection will be treated as a priority issue in the 2019 NSW Election.
+It is the wide held hope of ACWA and the sector as a whole that child protection will be treated as a priority issue in the upcoming 2019 NSW Election.

 As part of our election platform, ACWA is asking all NSW members of parliament to commit to:

 1. Creating an additional function in one of our existing oversight or regulation bodies, (independent from service delivery) that has the power to review individual children and young people and the circumstances of the out-of-home care they are being provided.

 While the out-of-home care system in NSW is subject to a strong framework of regulation and oversight, ACWA believes there is a missing piece – the function of rapid review, advocacy and powers to intervene when the care system’s response is not protecting or safeguarding the child.
 This function must be independent of service provision and funding bodies to enable a focus on the child’s best interests.

 ACWA envisages this role would focus on identifying and responding to the children who are falling through the cracks of our service system, ensuring their ongoing needs are being met through case planning and management and suitable placement.